General Journals

 Example 1: Import for opening customer entries

-We import opening entries for a new Business Central company in this scenario.
+In this scenario, we import opening entries for a new Business Central company.
 The company previously used a different accounting system.
 The entries got exported from the previous accounting system.

 Excel Mapping Template